 - The administration aspect of your study, such as enrolment, your exam or assessment arrangements, and your tuition fees

 At the Student Centre you can also talk to us about complex matters, and we may arrange appointments for you to speak with one of our trained advisers.
-This may be relating to discretionary funds, adjustments for your studies, or even study skills.

 Working while you study: student ambassadors